A look at German website translation for business and translators.

-That means it needs to avoid linguistic formulations that could cause misunderstanding or even offence: as a rule, idioms, culturally-specific jokes, and jargon don't translate well.
+That means it needs to avoid linguistic formulations that could cause misunderstanding or even offence – sadly those idioms, culturally-specific jokes, and jargon tend not to translate well.

-Keep the language clear and simple, and the sentences short.
+Keep your language clear and simple, and your sentences short.

-Naturally, these cultural aspects will be less significant for our German-English language combination than if you were targeting a website for an Asian audience, for example.
+We call these aspects localization (L10n), which really means think about who will be reading your website.
+These cultural aspects will be less significant for our German-English language combination than if you were targeting a website for an Asian audience, for example.

-But forgetting can still make your German translation feel like just that - a translation, rather than an original piece of text.
+But forgetting what your audience expects to see can still make your German translation feel like just that – a translation, rather than an original piece of text.